A Benchmark for Point Clouds Registration Algorithms: The Datasets

 \subsection{Ground Truth Evaluation}

 Having a reliable and accurate ground truth is a strong requirement that, unfortunately, brought us to discard many datasets that would have been suitable otherwise.
-We inspected several publicly available datasets and discovered that a surprisingly high number had a very inaccurate ground truth; therefore, they are unsuitable for a meaningful comparison among different approaches.
-Moreover, we discovered that often the accuracy reported by the authors do not correspond to the real accuracy of the ground truth.
+We inspected several publicly available datasets and discovered that a surprisingly high number had a very inaccurate ground truth.
+Moreover, we discovered that often the accuracy reported by the authors does not correspond to the real accuracy of the ground truth.
 We believe that having a ready-to-use set of sequences whose ground truth has been inspected is one of the major advantages of the proposed benchmark.

 A measure of the accuracy of the ground truth is therefore necessary, since it is also the lower limit beneath which the accuracy of an algorithm cannot be evaluated.

-For example, if the ground truth of a dataset has an accuracy of 1m on the translation, differences between two results of less than 1m cannot be considered relevant.
-While for some of the datasets the authors provide the accuracy of their ground truth measurement system, this information was not available for others.
+While for some of the datasets the authors provide the accuracy of their ground truth measurement system, this information is not available for others.
 Since we think that it is an essential part of a benchmark, we decided to evaluate the accuracy of all the datasets with another technique, regardless of whether it had already been reported.
 We decided to re-evaluate all the accuracies to ensure that every dataset was evaluated in the same way.